Pietro Valdoni: The surgeon

-“Being a surgeon is not a profession, it is a choice of life”.
-In the history of surgery Pietro Valdoni has occupied a position of great importance and prestige thanks to his continuous and impressive amount of work followed by a series of successes.
-The added value of Pietro Valdoni must be recognized in his surgical versatility that made him work on the various organs of the human body: from the gastroenteric system to the cardiovascular system, the urinary and the respiratory system.
+Pietro Valdoni was an Italian surgeon known for his contributions to several fields of surgery.
+His work covered multiple organ systems, including the gastroenteric, cardiovascular, urinary, and respiratory systems.

-First of all it must be said that Pietro Valdoni had an excellent diagnostic ability; this ability was supported by a rigorous preparation and a deep knowledge of anatomy, semiology and pathogenesis of diseases, a very careful evaluation of the laboratory tests and the results of instrumental diagnostics, above all his innate intuition that allowed him to orient himself even in the most difficult and complex cases.
 Already in 1935 his intervention of pulmonary embolectomy became a national event.
 Valdoni was also known throughout the world for his closed-heart and then open-heart operations, then hypothermia and extracorporeal circulation.
 In order to see Valdoni's operations, surgeons from all over the world came to Rome, such as the American Blalock, and the surgeon Christiaan Barnard started to talk about heart transplants, especially in South Africa.

 In 1939 he was the first one in Europe to engage in the ligation of the Botallo arterial duct responsible for the so-called “blue disease”.
 In the 1940s he performed operations for pulmonary tuberculosis, pleural empyema, vertebral tuberculosis and his first pulmonary lobectomy.
 The first cases of complex congenital heart disease operations follow, such as the Tetralogy of Fallot.
 Then, again the first in Italy, he performs a mitral commissurotomy according to the Blalock technique and he begins to use cardiopulmonary bypass to perform heart operations.
 In the early fifties it was time for the first radical cancer operations of the esophagus and he performed a spinal cord transposition operation (Pott disease).
 Not to mention the huge number of endocrine surgical operations, neurosurgery and pelvic surgery: hepatic, pancreatic, gastro-enteric and renal operations always bringing innovative techniques.